Coventry Archives

 Coventry Archives is a records archive and local history centre for the city of Coventry, England.
 It is housed in Herbert Art Gallery and Museum and is one of 4 institutions owned by the Culture Coventry Trust, the other three being Herbert Art Gallery and Museum, the Lunt Roman Fort and the Coventry Transport Museum.

 History

-The Archives was set up in 2008 during the refurbishment of Herbert Art Gallery and Museum, and was designed by Demco Interiors.
+The Archives were set up in 2008 during the refurbishment of Herbert Art Gallery and Museum, and was designed by Demco Interiors.
 It was set up to combine the former Coventry Archives and Local Studies Library.

-In September 2018, the Coventry Archives underwent a name and brand change it was renamed after the old 'Coventry History Centre'.
+In September 2018, the Coventry Archives underwent a name and brand change.
+It was renamed after the old 'Coventry History Centre'.

 Collections

 The History Centre houses archive collections ranging from medieval times to the present day.
 Collections are available as: